clux/kubecon2020/source/slides.md

 notes:
 - Gotta Track ResourceVersions; integers passed on via etcd, must pass these on for every watch call, to tell k8s where you left off.
 - Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
 Before bookmarks, that was very likely to happen.
+- Partly a consequence; If you are relying on Removed events, well, that's now purely best effort.
+What happens if your app crashed?
+Or you get desynched in between?
+That ev lost.
+At least init from zero rv gives you a new event for existing items.
+But for deleted items?
+You'll never get that event again.
 - Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.
 - and finally, sheer data use of it.
 On EVERY CHANGE incl status.
 Seen NodeStatus, last updated timestamps inside conditions?
 Every few seconds, you'll get the whole heckin' object.
 (Can hide, but still networked)
 - => anyone building a controller type solution will need abstractions.